 Economists are failed/fake scientists: “In order to tell the politicians and practitioners something about causes and best means, the economist needs the true theory or else he has not much more to offer than educated common sense or his personal opinion.”
-(Stigum) Fact is that economists do not have the true theory.
-The four main approaches ― Walrasianism, Keynesianism, Marxianism, Austrianism ― are mutually contradictory, axiomatically false, materially/formally inconsistent, and all got the foundational economic concept profit wrong.
+(Stigum) The fact is that economists do not have the true theory.
+The major approaches ― Walrasianism, Keynesianism, Marxianism, Austrianism, MMT ― are mutually contradictory, axiomatically false, materially/formally inconsistent, and all got the foundational economic concept of profit wrong.

-In order that economics finally becomes a science, all political clowns have to be thrown out.
+In order that economics to finally becomes a science, all political clowns have to be thrown out.
 Right-wing or left-wing counts for nothing.
-In the political Circus Maximus anybody has the right of free speech, in the scientific realm only those who are determined and able to contribute to the growth of knowledge.#3
+In the political Circus Maximus, anybody has the right to free speech, in the scientific realm only those who are determined and able to contribute to the growth of knowledge.#3

 #1 Economics: 200+ years of scientific incompetence and fraud

-#2 For details of the big picture see cross-references Political Economics
+#2 For details of the big picture see cross-references Political Economics/Stupidity/Corruption

 Related 'Nietzsche, entropy, full employment, and NO class war' and 'Political economists ― the village idiots of science'.